 - Is this just limited to three speeds?
 Well, yeah.
 A three speed internally geared hub is what should be ridden for this challenge.
 We’ll also accept four and five speed internally geared hubs, hubs that were available from Sturmey-Archer by the mid-70’s.
 But no more or less speeds than that!
 To be clear, it doesn’t have to be a Sturmey-Archer hub, it can also be a Sachs, Sram, Shimano, SunTour, Hercules, or (insert brand here.)
 But it can only have three, four, or five speeds!

 - What if I try to ride three times in a week, but something comes up and I can’t do it?
 Can I ride an extra trip or two in the following week to make up for it?
 For the most part, no. There will be five full calendar weeks in the challenge, so if you “biff” one week, there is still time to complete three other weeks.
 (Of course, it’s best to not wait until the third week to start the challenge for these reasons.)
-If for some reason something happens that you can’t somehow complete three full weeks of challenge in this span, you can file for a “hardship” exception.
+We will have a “make up day” at the very end of the challenge, this year on Sunday November 5th, 2017.
+You can complete one ride on this day that can be used to one of the previous weeks.
+You can only do one ride on this day to make up for a missed one.
+If that doesn’t work, you can file for a “hardship” exception.
 You’ll need to get it approved by me first though.
-I’ll only make the exception if: a) Something personal comes up that doesn’t allow you to complete the challenge in the aforementioned timeframe, b) Weather related issues and c) Bike related issues.
+I will only make the exception if: a) Something personal comes up that doesn’t allow you to complete the challenge in the aforementioned timeframe, b) Weather related issues (see below) and c) Bike related issues (as in a breakdown).
 You won’t get a pass if you forget to follow through or you get too busy with other things in your life.

 - What if my ride starts Saturday night and continues into Sunday morning?
-Well, then it will be considered for the week that the Saturday falls in.
+It will be considered for the week that the Saturday falls in.

-- I don’t typically bike commute to work because my job is too far away, and I wouldn’t have time after work to do a ride.
+- I don’t typically bike commute to work because my job is too far away, and I wouldn’t have time after work during the week to do a ride.
 How can I participate in this challenge?
 Starting in 2017, I will allow “Weekend Three-Speed Warriors” to complete.
-You can use Friday night, Saturday, or Sunday to complete the ride.
-(If you have a non-standard work week, whatever your days off can work too.)
-If you can only ride Saturday or Sunday, you can complete two rides in one day.
-See “Can I do more than one ride a day” above for details.
+You can use Friday, Saturday, and/or Sunday to complete the ride.
+And this is the Sunday following the Saturday, so it has to be the consecutive days of one weekend.
+For example, the first weekend you can do the challenge is Friday October 6 through Sunday October 8.
+The Sunday the 1st won’t count towards it. ( If you can only ride Saturday or Sunday, you can complete two rides in one day, see “Can I do more than one ride a day” above for details.)

 - Ok, I completed the challenge successfully!
 What do I get?
-Everyone who successfully completes the challenge will get a small award, probably a sticker and/or button.
+Everyone who successfully completes the challenge will be able to get a small award, probably a sticker and/or button.
+This is not free, and will cost anywhere between $5 and $15.
 Those folks who are not already members will qualify for a discounted rate for Society of Three Speeds.

 Okay, simple enough!
 Really, I tried to make this challenge not that hard.
 If that doesn’t satisfy ya, feel free to pull three centuries a week on a three speed!